Are you reading this while pulling your hairs in frustration thinking of baby names for girls?

 It’s widely believed that the name Emily comes from that family name, Aemilia, a name that has latin origins and it means Hard Workier.

-Trending Baby Names for Girls in 2021
+Trending Baby Names for Girls

 If you’re looking for baby names for Girls that are increasing quickly in popularity, these are the top trending names, meaning, the names that have had the highest increase in popularity the last year.

 A name that has increasingly been gaining popularity since 2018.
 Amoura means “love” and is inspired by the word “love” in French: Amour, Italian: Amore, and Spanish: Amor.

 This popular baby girl name has been around forever.
 It saw a rapid decrease in popularity since 1950, but it dramatically increased popularity again after 2018.

 Theodora is a name of Greek origin that means “God’s Gift”.